 Easy Spinach Recipes For Healthy Variety

-Fruits have also been involved in politics.
-After WWII, another aggressive ad campaign developed during the early Cold War Years to encourage Americans to buy and eat bananas ("Why The Kremlin Hates Bananas").
-The story is located at The United States of Banana - A Guide to the Banana.
+Fruits as well as vegetables were involved in politics and after WWII, another aggressive ad campaign developed during the early Cold War.
+This encouraged Americans to buy and eat bananas with posters headed "Why The Kremlin Hates Bananas!"

 Isn't amazing how fruits and vegetables become embroiled in politics and war?